 You learned how simple it is to draw a straight, point to point line in PowerPoint in a previous tutorial.
-Now we'll move on to show you how you can draw a curved line in PowerPoint 2007.
+Now we'll move on to show you how you can draw a curved line in PowerPoint 2010 for Windows.

 - Within the Home or Insert tab of the Ribbon, click the Shapes button to view the Shapes gallery that you can see in Figure 1.
-Within the Lines group select Curve.
+Within the Lines section select Curve.

 - As soon as the curve shape is selected the cursor changes to a cross hair (see Figure 2).

 - Click anywhere on the slide to establish the starting point of your curve.
 Thereafter, move the cursor bottom-right of the first point in an approximately 45-degree angle, as shown in Figure 3.

 - Click again.
 Now when you move the cursor leftward, you'll see the curve bend (see Figure 4).

 - Click again after you move a little leftwards (like a triangular position) to establish a third point.
 Now move the cursor upwards to the first point, as shown in Figure 5.

 Figure 5: Drawing a shape with a curve

 - Now click over the first point to close the shape.
 The shape gets filled by a solid color to denote that it has indeed been closed.
 You'll also see the shape is surrounded by eight selection handles, as shown in Figure 6.

 Figure 6: A closed shape drawn with curve